jfcloutier/karma_system/design_notes/cognition_actors.md

   * It starts life with highest fullness, highest integrity and lowest engagement (all initially broadcasted)
 * See [wellbeing.md](./wellbeing.md)
 * CAs signal their changing wellbeing to other CAs
-* In each time frame, a CA may respond to the latest brodacasted measures by operating on its internal data
+* In each timeframe, a CA may respond to the latest brodacasted measures by operating on its internal data
 * It responds to
   * low fullness by
     * getting rid of an ineffective policy (if any)